Digital model railway control systems: Software

+Providers

 Märklin Digital

 Märklin Digital was one of the first digital model railway control systems.
 It consisted of a full system including locomotive decoders (based on a Motorola chip), central control, a computer interface, turnout decoders, digital relays and s88 feedback modules.
 For controlling 2-rail DC locomotives, like Märklin's Z and 1 gauge rolling stock, a special version of the system was introduced in 1988 developed by Lenz jointly for Märklin and Arnold.
 Arnold sold the system under name Arnold Digital while Märklin called it "Märklin Digital", this system was the predecessor of DCC-standard.
 Apart from the locomotive decoders and central units, all the other system components were identical between 3-rail and 2-rail versions.

 Selectrix

 Selectrix is an early digital model train command control system developed by German company Döhler & Haas for model railway manufacturer Trix in the early 1980s.
 Since 1999 Selectrix is an open system supported by several manufacturers and standardized by MOROP.
 Technically Selectrix differs from competing bus systems by being fully synchronized and bi-directional.
 The same data bus protocol and data buses are shared by the rolling stock, accessories and feedback information.